Three CMS Teachers Honored with ASC Lifetime Achievement Award

 Excellence in Theatre Education Tony Award in 2015, Corey Mitchell from Northwest School of the Arts.
 Courtesy of ASC

-Mitchell, who recently won the inaugural Stephen Schwartz Musical Theatre Teacher of the Year Award and also a winner of the first Excellence in Theatre Education Tony Award in 2015, has been transforming lives in his role as a theatre arts educator at Northwest School of the Arts (NWSA) since 2001.
-With a career spanning 25 years, Mitchell has directed 70 major productions, 16 cabaret shows, 14 music revue shows and over 40 plays for NWSA and other arts organizations in the Charlotte region.
-In 2013, Mitchell produced and directed “The Color Purple” at NWSA and the production was selected for performance on the main stage at the International Thespian Festival.
+Mitchell, who recently won the inaugural Stephen Schwartz Musical Theatre Teacher of the Year Award and was the first recipient of the Excellence in Theatre Education Tony Award in 2015, has been transforming lives as a theatre arts educator at Northwest School of the Arts (NWSA) since 2001.
+With a career spanning 25 years, Mitchell has directed 70 major productions, 16 cabaret shows, 14 music revue shows, and over 40 plays for NWSA and other arts organizations in the Charlotte region.
+In 2013, he produced and directed The Color Purple at NWSA, and the production was selected for performance on the main stage at the International Thespian Festival.

 Connie Wood (Science)